-A good chain breaker (sometimes known as a chain splitter or simply a chain tool) is an essential part of any home mechanic’s toolkit, allowing you to split old chains, shorten new ones and join those that use a pin rather than a quick-link.
+A good chain breaker (sometimes known as a chain splitter or simply a chain tool) is an essential part of any home mechanic’s toolkit, enabling you to split old chains, shorten new ones and join those that use a pin rather than a quick-link.

-You may already have a chain tool on your multi-tool, but these are often small and lacking in leverage, meaning that they’re best kept for emergency use only.
+You may already have a chain tool on your multi-tool, but these are often small and lacking in leverage, meaning they’re best kept for emergency use only.

-A proper workshop quality unit will split or join hundreds or thousands of chains in its lifetime, and the better ones have a replaceable driving pin so you don’t have to bin it when it inevitably gets bent.
+A proper workshop-quality unit will split or join hundreds or thousands of chains in its lifetime, and the better ones have a replaceable driving pin, so you don’t have to bin it when it inevitably gets bent.

 We tested six chain breakers to find out which tools deserve your hard-earned cash.

-Best workshop chain tools for 2019 according to our expert testers
+Best workshop chain tools for 2023 according to our expert testers

 The following chain tools scored four or more stars out of five in our test:

-Birzman Damselfly Universal chain tool: £40 / $24
+- Birzman Damselfly Universal Chain Tool: £40 / $24

-Topeak All Speeds chain tool: £28 / AU$50
+- Topeak All Speeds Chain Tool: £28 / AU$50

-Lezyne Classic chain breaker: £45 / $50 / AU$75
+- Lezyne Classic Chain Breaker: £45 / $50 / AU$75

-Pedro’s Apprentice chain tool: £55 / $72 / AU$110
+- Pedro’s Apprentice Chain Tool: £55 / $72 / AU$110

-Park Tool CT-3.2 chain tool: £35 / AU$72
+- Park Tool CT-3.2 Chain Tool: £35 / AU$72

 Birzman Damselfly Universal Chain Tool

 For this price, some extra features, such as a stiff-link cradle, wouldn’t go amiss.

 Topeak All Speeds Chain Tool

-No good… The fixed chain cradle is one of the shallowest on test, so narrow chains are a touch less secure than on some other tools.
+The fixed chain cradle is shallow, so narrow chains are less secure than on some other tools.

 Lezyne Classic Chain Breaker

-So good… The Lezyne tool is beautifully made and easy to use.
+The Lezyne Classic Chain Breaker is beautifully made and easy to use.
 It fits every speed chain securely, thanks to a threaded back stopper that fastens the chain against its otherwise small cradle.

 Pedro’s Apprentice Chain Tool